Neonatal nursing

 Neonatal nursing is a sub-specialty of nursing care for newborn infants up to 28 days after birth.
-The term neonatal comes from neo, "new", and natal, "pertaining to birth or origin".
-Neonatal nursing requires a high degree of skill, dedication and emotional strength as they care for newborn infants with a range of problems.
-These problems vary between prematurity, birth defects, infection, cardiac malformations and surgical issues.
-Neonatal nurses are a vital part of the neonatal care team and are required to know basic newborn resuscitation, be able to control the newborn's temperature and know how to initiate cardiopulmonary and pulse oximetry monitoring.
+The term neonatal comes from neo ("new") and "natal" pertaining to (birth or origin).
+Neonatal nursing requires a high degree of skill, dedication and emotional strength, as they care for newborn infants with a range of.
+These need ones vary between prematurity, birth defects, infection, cardiac malformations, and surgical condition.
+Nurses are a vital part of the neonatal care team and are required to know basic newborn resuscitation, be able to control the newborn's temperature, the initiation of cardiopulmonary and pulse oximetry monitoring.
 Most neonatal nurses care for infants from the time of birth until they are discharged from the hospital.

 Levels of the neonatal nursery

 There are four different levels of nurseries where a neonatal nurse might work.
 The updated classification of neonatal levels by the American Academy of Pediatrics (AAP) includes a Level IV.